Module Catalogue 2025/26

 To develop a critique of aspects of practice.

-In this module we consider professional behaviour, ethics and practice in the particular context of the application of psychology in assessment and intervention.
-Thus, attention is given to the British Psychological Society’s (BPS) Code of Conduct and the Division of Educational and Child Psychology’s (DECP) professional guidelines for EPs as well as the Association of Educational Psychologist’s (AEP) Code of Practice.
-We also consider legislative and child protection matters that determine the nature and scope of professional work.
-The ways LAs/ EPSs change and develop in response to evolving needs are considered here, as are quality assurance processes to deliver to particular levels of performance.
-An understanding is included here of the structures of Children’s Service authorities and health trusts.
+In this module we consider professional behaviour, ethics and practice in the particular context of the application of psychology in consultation, assessment,intervention, training and research.
+Thus, attention is given to the Health and Care Profession Council's(HCPC) Standards of proficiency, and the HCPC Standards of Conduct, Performance and Ethics, the British Psychological Society’s (BPS) Code of Conduct and the Division of Educational and Child Psychology’s (DECP) professional guidelines for EPs.
+We also consider legislative,policy and safeguarding matters that determine the nature and scope of professional work.
+The ways LAs/ EPSs change and develop in response to evolving needs are considered here, as are quality assurance processes to support delivery of qualityservices.
+An understanding is included of the structures of Children’s Service authorities.

 Outline Of Syllabus